thenetimp/SimpleRestServer/README.md

   * user = Controller  = app/src/Bundle/Controler/UserController.php
   * profile = action = profileGetAction
   * 1 = parameter 1 of the action method
+  * additional segments will become additional parameters in the method.

-The method is 3 parts.
-The action + method + Action therefore to use a GET method on /user/profile/1 the method name in UserController is profileGetAction()
+The request URI is broken up like this. method, ction and them parameters therefore to use a GET method on /user/profile/1 the method name in UserController is profileGetAction()

     <?php